RichardJ7/Microsoft-Entra-ID-/Labs/Authentication_and_Access_Management_Solutions.md

 <img width="1440" height="702" alt="SSPR pt  4" src="https://github.com/user-attachments/assets/c3f3b3a3-5bb8-4b56-b742-db2af518137e" />

 4. Before I continued testing the implementation of SSPR, I had to enable phone number as an option for authentication method and SSPR for the users within the test group.
 I enabled this authentication for the remainder of the lab to help with the authentication and SSPR process and verification.
 I did this by navigating to the 'Authentication methods' section under Entra ID within the Entra ID admin center.
-I selected 'SMS' and enabled this authentication method for all of the users within the tenant upon sign-in.
+I selected 'SMS' and enabled this authentication method for all the users within the tenant upon sign-in.

 <img width="1440" height="697" alt="SSPR pt 5" src="https://github.com/user-attachments/assets/add25b60-7e21-4584-a94a-cf8b45deafb5" />